kadengriffith/kadengriffith/README.md

 I also build machine learning models for off-the-wall tasks, produce (not so great) electronic music, and involve myself with creating cryptocurrency trading bots.

 I love car tech :racing_car:, music tech :headphones:, video games :video_game:, and athletic tech :athletic_shoe:.
-Basically, anything tech.
+Basically, anything tech :technologist:.
 I'm also partial to the mountains :mountain_snow:, and coffee :coffee:.

-Lots of :coffee:...
+Lots and lots of :coffee:...

 Please reach out to me if you want to chat or if you'd like to collaborate on a project.